ShingiraiBhengesa/ShingiraiBhengesa/README.md

 ## More About Me 👩

-- 🔭 I’m constantly learning and seeking opportunities to grow my skiils.
+- 🔭 I’m constantly learning and seeking for opportunities to grow my skiils.
 - 📫 Reach me at: shingiebhengesa@mail.com

 ## Follow Me 🚀